-Ibid., §§44-45.
-See also IACtHR, Advisory Opinion OC-1/82, "Other Treaties' Subject to the Consultative Jurisdiction of the Court", 24 September 1982.
-Here, the IACtHR held that its advisory role applied to any provision dealing with the protection of human rights set forth in any international treaty applicable in the American States.
+In an Advisory Opinion issued in 1982 (OC-1/82), the IACtHR found that its advisory role applies to any provision dealing with the protection of human rights set forth in any international treaty applicable in the American States.

-IACtHR, Advisory Opinion OC-23/17, "The Environment and Human Rights", 15 November 2017, §140; United Nations, Stockholm Declaration, 1972, Principle 21; United Nations, Rio Declaration, 1992, Principle 2.
+See Advisory Opinion OC-23/17 at §140, see Principle 21 of the Stockholm Declaration and Principle 2 of the Rio Declaration.
 Cf. United Nations Convention on the Law of the Sea.
 The law of the sea imposes obligations of, inter alia, due diligence on States.

-See ITLOS, 'Commission of Small Island States on Climate Change and International Law: Request for Advisory Opinion' (12 December 2022) available at https://www.itlos.org/fileadmin/itlos/documents/cases/31/Request\for\Advisory\Opinion\COSIS\12.12.22.pdf> (last accessed 13 June 2023); ICJ, Corfu Channel Case (United Kingdom v.
-Albania), Judgment, ICJ Reports 1949, p.
-22; ICJ, Pulp Mills on the River Uruguay (Argentina v.
-Uruguay), Judgment, ICJ Reports 2010, pp. 55-56, §101; ICJ, Certain Activities Carried Out by Nicaragua in the Border Area (Costa Rica v.
-Nicaragua), 16 December 2015; Construction of a Road in Costa Rica along the San Juan River (Nicaragua v.
+Corfu Channel (United Kingdom v.
+Albania), Merits, Judgment, ICJ Reports 1949, p.
+22; Pulp Mills on the River Uruguay (Argentina v.
+Uruguay) ICJ Reports 2010, pp. 55-56, §101; Certain Activities Carried Out by Nicaragua in the Border Area (Costa Rica v.
+Nicaragua) and Construction of a Road in Costa Rica along the San Juan River (Nicaragua v.
 Costa Rica), Judgment, ICJ Reports 2015, p.665, §104.

-obligations to co-operate and to adopt measures using the best available evidence and techniques.

-- 58. States' obligations in relation to climate change are also regulated by human rights law and refugee law.
+- obligations to co-operate and to adopt measures using the best available evidence and techniques. - 58.
+States' obligations in relation to climate change are also regulated by human rights law and refugee law.
 Both this Court and other regional human rights courts/tribunals have recognised that climate change may interfere with human rights, as explained below at §§70-82.
-In addition, the body responsible for overseeing the protection of refugees, the United Nations High Commissioner for Refugees ("UNHCR"), has also recognised that those fleeing from climate emergencies may, in principle, qualify for international protection under the Refugee Convention and other regional instruments such as the Cartagena Declaration.
-This Amicus also endorses and builds upon the UNHCR's "Legal considerations regarding claims for international protection made in the context of the adverse effects of climate change and disasters" ("UNHCR Climate Change Guidance") and its "Assessing serious disturbances to public order under the 1969 OAU Convention, including in the context of disasters, environmental degradation and the adverse effects of climate change" ("UNHCR's 2023 Guidance"). - 59.
+In addition, the body responsible for overseeing the protection of refugees, the United Nations High Commissioner for Refugees ("UNHCR"), has also recognised that those fleeing from climate emergencies may in principle qualify for international protection under the 1951 Refugee Convention and its 1967 Protocol ("the Refugee Convention") and other regional instruments such as the 1984 Cartagena Declaration on Refugees ("the Cartagena Declaration").
+This Amicus also endorses and builds upon the UNHCR's 'Legal considerations regarding claims for international protection made in the context of the adverse effects of climate change and disasters', published on 1 October 2020 ("UNHCR Climate Change Guidance") and its "Assessing serious disturbances to public order under the 1969 OAU Convention, including in the context of disasters, environmental degradation and the adverse effects of climate change" published in September 2023 ("UNHCR's 2023 Guidance"). - 59.
 In short, public international law, international environmental law, and international human rights and refugee law together regulate the substantive and procedural obligations of States in relation to climate change.
-These obligations include: (i) prohibitions on certain activities, including those which may cause significant harm to the climate system and other parts of the environment; (ii) mitigation and adaption duties; (iii) the need to respect human rights and the principle of non-discrimination; (iv) participation, information, and access to justice rights; and (v) the principle of non-refoulement, which prohibits receiving States from returning individuals to a country where they may suffer certain types of harm, including those arising out of, or in connection with, climate change.
+These obligations include: (i) prohibitions on certain proposed activities, including those which may cause significant harm to the climate system and other parts of the environment; (ii) mitigation and adaption duties; (iii) the need to respect human rights and the principle of non-discrimination; (iv) participation, information, and access to justice rights; and (v) the principle of non-refoulement which prohibits receiving States from returning individuals to a country where they may suffer certain types of harm, including those arising out of or in connection with climate change.